 In other words, the role of the project manager as an Augmenter of capabilities is crucial.

 With so many people working to make an idea come true, the only way to ensure order and a sense of single-minded purpose is to ensure there is a process to report each and every minute detail.
 Time records, schedules, correspondence, and photos are some components of documentation, all of which, when recorded, provide evidence, summarize efforts and showcase the project.

 It is one of the project manager’s responsibilities to see that all tasks and everyone’s contributions are recorded for reference during and after the gestation of a project.

 Thus, the role of the project manager as a Chronicler of a project lifecycle is clear.

 It is not enough for a project manager to record and document project details, but it should be done in such a way that stakeholders and anyone interested in the project understand every nuance.

-For an effective communication, it is another of the project manager’s responsibilities to put in place a proper mode (telephone, fax, encrypted, messenger) multiple channels (emails, memos, reports, press releases) and message structure – five W’s, i.e, Why, What, Where, When, Who, and one How.
+For effective communication, it is another of the project manager’s responsibilities to put in place a proper mode (telephone, fax, encrypted, messenger) multiple channels (emails, memos, reports, press releases), and message structure – five W’s, i.e, Why, What, Where, When, Who, and one How.

 So steering all aspects of a project shapes the role of the project manager as a communicator.